News

 There have been fewer than 30 human cases of rabies in Canada since 1924.

 Health Canada says all cases since 1967 have either come as a result of rabid bat exposure inside of Canada or exposure outside the country.
+All cases have been fatal.

-Public health officials say there has never been a documented case of human-to-human rabies spread.
+Public-health officials say there has never been a documented case of human-to-human rabies spread.

 The virus attacks the nervous system, causing inflammation of the spinal cord and brain, and is very serious.